 Other than that, there aren’t any restrictions on what you can file for a DBA name.
 It’s probably best to do a simple business name search within your jurisdiction to make sure no other business has your DBA name, though.

-Filing a DBA name isn’t hard—you just need to work within your state or county’s requirements to go about it in the right way.
+Filing a DBA name isn’t hard—you just need to work within your state or county’s requirements to go about it the right way.
 It’s usually best to get this all done before you operate under your intended “doing business as” name—somewhere between 30 and 60 days before you open your doors.

 You’ll usually hear back with approval in one to four weeks, depending on your jurisdiction.
 Once you’ve been approved for your DBA name, you’re all set to start operating your business—meaning you can open your doors, take on new clients, and set up your business bank account.

-After that, make sure you’re staying compliant by operating under your legal business name, and check with your state government offices to see if you need an annual renewal!
+After that, make sure you’re staying compliant by operating under your business name, and check with your state government offices to see if you need an annual renewal!